Modwake/customFlags/README.md

 ## Note

-Currently only supports single steamID.
+Currently only supports a single steamID.